sachlatis/Operating-Systems/README.md

 # Operating Systems

-This repository contains the programming exercises and the theory assignments for ECE NTUA course Operating Systems
+This repository contains the programming exercises for ECE NTUA course Operating Systems